thybolt/thybolt-chart/README.md

 * `readonly (optional)` - Self Explanatory
 * `color (optional)` - Sets the accent color for the chart
-* `descriptor` - The only required prop. meta expects an Object of the format
+* `descriptor` - The only required prop. descriptor expects an Object of the format

     	{
 		    x: {